kaapana/kaapana/docs/source/glossary.rst

       The kaapana-platform is an example platform with a default configuration that contains many of the typical platform components.
 This basic platform can be used as a starting-point to derive a customized platform for your specific project.

     registry
       A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.
+A registry can be private or public.
+Examples of such registries are, `DockerHub <https://hub.docker.com/>`_, Elastic Container Registry (ECR) provided by Amazon's AWS.

+    deployment
+      When a container image is run on a target environment such as a cloud or an on-premises server, such an event is called a deployment.
+Such a deployment can also be a part of a larger software or platform as in the case of Kaapana.

     workflow
       A workflow in our definition is basically an Airflow DAG.
 It is a number of processing steps applied to a cohort of images.
 Synonyms used for :term:`"workflow<workflow>` are :term:`"pipeline"<pipeline>` or ":term:`"DAG"<dag>`".
 Some of the workflows are preinstalled in the platform.
 Other workflows can be installed and added via the :term:`extensions<extension>` to Airflow.